- Is two-step verification the same as two-factor authentication?

 How does it work?

 After you sign in, you can securely access your account or make purchases as usual.
-Without both your password and the verification code, access to your account will be denied.
+Without both your password and the verification code, access to your account is denied.

 You'll also get a 14-character Recovery Key to print and keep in a safe place.
-Use your Recovery Key to regain access to your account if you ever lose access to your trusted devices or forget your password.
+Use your Recovery Key to regain access to your account if you ever lose access to your trusted devices or SMS-capable phone number, or forget your password.

 Do I still need to remember any security questions?

 With two-step verification, you don't need to create or remember any security questions.
-Your identity is verified exclusively using your password, verification codes sent to your trusted devices, and your Recovery Key.
+Your identity is verified exclusively using your password, verification codes sent to your trusted devices or SMS-capable phone number, and your Recovery Key.

 Which SMS numbers should I verify for my account?